Side-by-side crime statistics from official UK Police data.

 Below national average

-Appleton and St Helens recorded very similar overall crime levels in February 2026 — 50 and 52 incidents respectively.
-The crime profiles diverge meaningfully: Appleton sees higher rates of Criminal damage & arson (6) and Robbery (3), while St Helens has more Other theft (9) and Anti-social behaviour (6).
+Appleton and St Helens recorded very similar overall crime levels in April 2026 — 62 and 66 incidents respectively.
+The crime profiles diverge meaningfully: Appleton sees higher rates of Public order (11) and Criminal damage & arson (10), while St Helens has more Anti-social behaviour (15) and Burglary (5).
 Both areas sit below the national average for recorded crime — a positive sign for either location.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Appleton saw higher rates of Criminal damage & arson and Robbery while St Helens had more Other theft and Anti-social behaviour.
-Overall, Appleton recorded fewer total crimes (50 vs 52).
+In April 2026, Appleton saw higher rates of Public order and Criminal damage & arson while St Helens had more Anti-social behaviour and Burglary.
+Overall, Appleton recorded fewer total crimes (62 vs 66).